Team Jacob or Edward? ‘Twilight’ films coming back to theaters

-Cinemark is bringing back the beloved (and also hated-on) films for an event they’re calling the “‘Twas the Twilight Before Christmas” marathon.
+Cinemark is bringing back the beloved (and also hated-on) films for an event they’re calling the “‘Twas the Twilight Before Christmas” marathon, WJW reports.

 “Whether you’re Team Edward, Team Jacob, or team nostalgia, prepare to sink your teeth into this immortal saga once again,” the company said in a statement.

-When originally released, the films made billions of dollars and turned actors Robert Pattinson (Edward), Kristen Stewart (Kristen) and Taylor Lautner (Jacob) into overnight stars.
+When originally released, the films made billions of dollars and turned actors Robert Pattinson (Edward), Kristen Stewart (Bella) and Taylor Lautner (Jacob) into overnight stars.

 Here is the schedule for the screenings, in order (times vary):